keboola/developers-docs/extend/generic-extractor/jobs/index.md

 {% endhighlight %}

-The [`params` configuration](/extend/generic-extractor/jobs/#request-parameters) option specifies the parameters to be sent to the API, therefore the `type` property is the name defined by the API itself.
+The [`params` configuration](/extend/generic-extractor/jobs/#request-parameters) option specifies the parameters to be sent to the API.
+Therefore the `type` property is the name defined by the API itself.
-The above configuration will produced the following table:
+The above configuration produces the following table:

 |id|name|married|
 |---|---|---|